-Thank you for your interest in volunteering with us!
+Thank you for your interest in volunteering Behind The Shield!
 Volunteers have been called “the army behind the Army” for their invaluable service to our community.
-In 2017, our volunteers generously gave over 4,100 hours of service to our community meal program alone!
+In 2017, our volunteers generously gave over 4,100 hours of service to our community meals program alone!

 Frequently Asked Questions